Whenever we travel to countries like Cuba we are conflicted.

 The driver turns the key and nothing happens.
 The motor is blown.
 We wait.
 Then an old school bus comes down our way and stops to rescue us.
 Thank goodness it is empty.

 We load the school bus and it takes us to the next place of civilization a few miles down the road.
 It is a small bodega and gas station as I recall.
 The floor of the school bus was interesting.
 It had holes in it from the size of a large walnut to that of a small child.
-I could see the asphalt passing by, quickly, as we drove down the highway.
+I could see the asphalt passing by, quickly below me, as we drove down the highway.
 Perhaps that is why the bus was empty.

 By the way, if your bus or truck breaks down in Cuba, it is the drivers responsibility to get it fixed.
-Remember, their is no private enterprise.
+Remember, there is no private enterprise.
 Everything belongs to the state.
 Also, everyone makes the same amount of money per month.
 The doctor, the brick layer, and Fidel.
 Sure he does.
 It’s about twenty dollars per month I believe.